dark-pid/dark-resolver/README.md

 3. If not, create a query to the corresponding protocol's global resolver and obtain the URL.
 4. Redirect the user to the resolved URL.

+Notice that if the query is performed considering the ark, we also check if the NAM of the PID is managed (if PID organization is responsible for the resolver).
+If the PID is the responsibility of the resolver, the user will receive a message informing that PID is not found.

 ## Get Started